Motsepe-Jr/bafoGPT/README.md

 ## News

-🔥 **[2024/08/20]:** The pretraining code has been released, and we also invite you to follow our Repo. 😆
+🔥 **[2024/09/02]:** The finetuning code and model have been released, and we also invite you to follow our Repo. 😆 🔥 **[2024/08/20]:** The pretraining code has been released, and we also invite you to follow our Repo. 😆

 ## Main Contributions of this Project